jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 ideally set it up as automated as I can, checking things by hand is very uncool.
 Probably can't automate until the datastructures stop fluctuating so much.

+Ok, so QT4 did indeed have a mistake in the input file.
+After fixing it however, the converted graph looks incorrect.
+The result really is quite off.
+I'll have a look at the other graphs with issues to see what's up with them, and try to find a common theme.

+QT2 still looks wrong.
+All the B's get merged at once which they shouldn't.
+QT22 looks like it's having a similar issue to QT9.
+I think QT2 could be something separate, and it's probably easier to identify, so I'll look at it first.

+Hmm... it feels weird, but I'm thinking the rule we added the other day that sibling connections must be to the same set of nodes for all members of a group, should actually be extended so that it's not just about sibling nodes, but also about child nodes?
+It will possibly reduce the effectiveness of the conversion though, since it wouldn't be able to optimistically group things...

+I feel like, up until now we haven't *actually* been merging larger sections in a way that would let us truly see the symmetry in a graph.
+The handpicked test cases look decent once converted, but the problem is that our "replications" are still on the level of individual nodes, rather than on structural subsections of the graph.
+I thought for a while that I'd be able to figure out that information from the graph we were building up, but now I'm not so sure.
+I'm starting to think that we need to rethink how we're doing things to allow large sections which are made up of multiple generations in the BFS to be merged into a single unit.

+Perhaps what we do is similar to currently:

+  - optimistically merge all the nodes at a given layer into a single structure
+  - apply rules similar to what we currently have, which split things out into a smaller number of structures
+  - once the structures have been found, we identify which parent structures that new child structure is inheriting from
+  - if a child structure inherits from just a single parent structure, then we merge it into that parent structure (? maybe only when the recursion is done successfully)
+  - if a child inherits from multiple parent structures, then it needs to be in a higher level structure.
+We backtrack at this point maybe??
+  - If backtracking occurs, it might mean that structures need to be broken apart so we can try again

+The above process is very similar to what I have currently.
+I think the main difference is that we need to actually add child nodes into the same structures as the parent nodes after the recursion has completed.
+Within those structures we still need to maintain edge information, so that when the algorithm is repeated at a higher level, it's able to accurately assess whether two nodes are equivalent.

+It's a bit annoying to have to do this, since it's a pretty drastic change, but I think what I have currently just isn't correct, so I suppose a change is needed.